vasim07/DataScienceProjects/README.md

     margin: auto;
 }

+.markdown-body h2 {
+    border-bottom: 3px solid var(--color-border-muted);
+}

 </style>

 -->

 ## Data Science Projects

-The respository contains codes of data science course work and competitions.
+The respository contains jupyter notebook codes of data science/machine learning course work and competitions.

-The following contents lay down the principles that we use for solving a Data Science problem.
+The content lays down a general approach that is used for solving Data Science problem.

 ## Achievement